Python-GIS-book/site/source/part2/chapter-07/md/01-data-structures-xarray.md

 print("Memory consumption 64-bit:", data["elevation"].astype("uint64").nbytes / bytes_to_MB, "MB.")
 ```

 As we can see, the memory consumption of the same exact data varies significantly depending on the bit-depth that we choose to use for our data.
 It is important to be careful when doing bit-dept conversions that you do not sabotage your data with the data conversion.
 For example, in our data the value range is between 568-2943.
-Thus, we need to use at least 16-bits to store these values in our data.
+Thus, we need to use at least 16-bits to store these values.
 However, nothing stops you from changing the data type into 8-bit integers which will significantly alter our data:

 ```python
 low_bit_depth_data = data["elevation"].astype("uint8")